Magnus-G/Process/index.md

 * Recruit loosely.
 It’s ideal to get participants who are similar to the intended users of the site, but it’s not a requirement.
 * Recruit participants via [craigslist](http://www.craigslist.com) or a recruiting firm.
 * Call the participants to make sure they are qualified.
-* Within 48 hours of posting the message, you should contact the people you’d like to use.
-*A few days before the session, follow up with a reminder email.
+* A few days before the session, follow up with a reminder email.

 #### Preparation of tests
 * Come up with tasks for people to try, turn these into scenarios e.g. "Book an appointment online".
 * You’ll determine the tasks/scenarios to test by figuring out what the most critical tasks on your site are, the ones that people should definitely be able to do well when using your site.

 #### During the test
-* The moderator explains briefly who thoughtbot is, what the site we’ll be testing is, and what we’ll be doing during the test.
-The moderator has the participant sign the release form (available in the usability testing Dropbox folder) The moderator asks the tester a few pre-test questions and records their answers.
-The moderator starts recording with Silverback and lets the tester begin using the site, following the scenarios that were prepared beforehand.
-A script is available in dropbox that gives instructions for how this all should be done.
+* The moderator presents the company, explains that the test is voluntary,  the site that will be tested, and what we’ll be doing during the test.
+* The moderator has the participant sign a release form.
+* The moderator asks the tester a few pre-test questions and records their answers.
+* Use a tool such as [Silverback](http://silverbackapp.com/) to record the session.
 * **The entire team working on the project** should try to watch the sessions in real time via screen sharing.

 #### After the test
 * After the sessions, the moderator and observers will make a list of the 10 most important problems that the testing revealed.
 They will be prioritized and a plan made for how to fix them before the next round of usability testing.
 * When fixing problems, always do the least you can do.
-If the testing reveals a problem with the navigation, there may be the temptation to redesign the entire navigation.
-Resist that urge.
 Think about what the smallest thing you can do to fix the problem is and do that.

 <div class="ref">
 <h5>References</h5>